 Internal audit is carried out on a continuous basis, in accordance with a rolling internal audit plan approved by the Audit Committee.
 The internal audit findings are updated on a monthly basis and circulated to the Board.

-The company has a business continuity plan for the restoration of functions should critical business processes be disrupted.
+Notes to theThe company has a business continuity plan for the restoration of functions should critical businessFinancial Statementsprocesses be disrupted.